 South Australian Retirement Village Resident's Association (SARVRA)

 Provide advocacy and lobbying on behalf of retirement village residents; information for people considering moving into a retirement village and advice on dispute resolution procedures.
 Tel.
-8232 0422, 1800 182 324 (Free call SA country callers).
+8232 0422, 1800 182 324 (SA country callers).

 assists residents understand their rights and responsibilities in relation to their occupancy as a retirement village resident, and provides referral, advice, support, or representation to a resident with matters relating to the resident's contract, the Retirement Village Act and Regulations